ossf/secure-sw-dev-fundamentals/secure_software_development_fundamentals.md

 * **DOM-based**<br>The web client sends the attack data to itself, typically using data provided from an attack and then sent via the DOM using JavaScript.

 🔔 XSS is such a common mistake in web applications that it is 2017 OWASP Top 10 #7.
-It is also 2019 CWE Top 25 #2.
+It is also 2019 CWE Top 25 #2 and 2021 CWE Top 25 #2.
 In CWE it is [CWE-79](https://cwe.mitre.org/data/definitions/79.html), *Improper Neutralization of Input During Web Page Generation (‘Cross-site Scripting’)*.

 #### The XSS Solution: Escape Output